 - Tri-County Electric Cooperative, Inc.

 QF’s wishing to sell their generated power to Seminole will need to execute an Agreement for Purchase and Sale of Electricity from Qualifying Cogeneration or Small Production Facilities, also known as a Power Purchase Agreement (“PPA”) with Seminole.
 Seminole may revise the Agreement from time to time and in particular circumstances (including when a QF sells firm capacity to Seminole or interconnects directly with Seminole) which may require modifications to the form or may require an individualized contract tailored to the specific QF and circumstances involved.

-For additional information regarding the sale of electricity by the QF to Seminole, please contact:
+For additional information regarding the sale of electricity by the QF to Seminole, please contact our team at: